fredgrott/shareme.github.com/_posts/2012-6-19-IO-And-Jellybean.md

 partening with other groups to allow develoeprs to go to those locations to view the  IO events being live rebroadcast if you were not lucky enough to get a ticket to the IO event itself.
-If you have not joined one of these groups, I just got my invite to attend the IO reboradcast in the Chicago area due to my membership in Chicago GUTG and ChicagoAndroid, this would be the time to join one  and attend their Google IO rebroadcast live event.
+If you have not joined one of these groups, I just got my invite to attend the IO rebroadcast in the Chicago area due to my membership in Chicago GTUG and ChicagoAndroid, this would be the time to join one  and attend their Google IO rebroadcast live event.
 The easy way to do that is go to Meetup dot com and type in GTUG android and your city, state and zipcode and it will find one close to